nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 * `clear_by j/Software engineer` Clears all application with JOB_TITLE as Software Engineer.
 * `clear_by s/REJECTED` Clears all rejected application (with STATUS as REJECTED).

+### Display a list of ongoing internship applications : `list`

+Displays a list of applied internships which are ongoing

+Format: `list`

+Examples:

+* `list` shows all the ongoing internship applications for with 1 indexing.
+* If there are no ongoing internship applications at the moment, "No applications at the moment" will be shown.

+### Sort all internship applications : `sort`

+Sorts internship applications according to either company name, job title, status or interview date in ascending order.

+Format: `sort PREFIX`
+1. Sort by company name: `sort n/`
+2. Sort by job title: `sort j/`
+3. Sort by status: `sort s/`
+4. Sort by interview date `sort d/`

+Example:
+* `sort d/` sorts all applications with their interview date in ascending order, those without interview date available yet will be placed at the end of the list.

 ### Find internship applications by the company name, job title, status, or interview date : `find`

 Find all internship applications (including those that have been archived) by its company name, job title,